-ROSS Service Coordinator 2015 (\$738,000) and Juvenile Reentry Assistance Program (\$100,000) grants.
-BHA was awarded 1 of 9 Jobs Plus Pilot Program grants of \$1,977,607 to implement an innovative program at the Charlestown development & we have now entered the 2nd year of this 4 year grant designed to transform the community into a community fully supportive of work.
-We have also raised through various other funding sources \$223,645in funding to support the BHA Charlestown Adult Education Program at 76 Monument St. including ESOL, HiSET (GED), and career readiness programming.
-To support health equity and healthy homes among residents and Section 8 tenants, BHA receives a subaward of \$257,931 a year for 3 years (\$773,793 total for 2015-2017) from the Boston Public Health Commission to launch the Boston REACH, Partners in Health and Housing project.
-The grant also supports the implementation of BHA's new No SSB (Sugar Sweetened Beverages) Policy and the incorporation of "healthy housing" in its mission statement.
-In collaboration with the BU School of Dental Medicine, the BHA will continue to work on improving the Oral Health of its residents at various developments over a 4 year period now in Year 2.
-BHA has also launched a state-funded (DHCD) Family Self Sufficiency Program - Mass LEAP - to state aided public housing & voucher holders (MRVP); the program is in the 3nd year of the 5 year grant with the combined grant amount to BHA, Compass, and JVS of \$763,472 (9/2014-8/2017) with the expectation the grant will be extended through 8/2019 at a lower amount.
+BHA applied for the FSS 2015 (\$275,040), ROSS Service Coordinator 2015 (\$738,000) and Juvenile Reentry Assistance Program (\$100,000) grants and was awarded the full \$275,040 for the FSS Grant; we are now waiting to hear if the other 2 will be funded.
+BHA was awarded 1 of 9 Jobs Plus Pilot Program grants of \$1,977,607 to implement an innovative program at the Charlestown development designed to transform the community into a community fully supportive of work.
+We have also raised through various other funding sources \$204,586 in funding to support the BHA Charlestown Adult Education Program at 76 Monument St. including ESOL, HiSET (GED), and career readiness programming.
+To support health equity and healthy homes among residents and Section 8 tenants, BHA receives a sub-award of \$257,931 a year for 3 years (\$773,793 total for 2015-2017) from the Boston Public Health Commission to launch the Boston REACH, Partners in Health and Housing project.
+In collaboration with the BU School of Dental Medicine, the BHA will continue to work on improving the Oral Health of its residents at various developments over a 4 year period now in Year 1.
+BHA has also launched a state-funded (DHCD) Family Self Sufficiency Program - Mass LEAP - to state aided public housing & voucher holders (MRVP); the program is in the 2nd year of the 5 year grant.